XinFinOrg/XDCMonitor/README.md

 ### Setting Up Grafana Dashboard

+The Grafana dashboards are automatically provisioned when you start the containers.
+The dashboards and datasources are configured in the `grafana_config/` directory.

-1. Login to Grafana at http://localhost:3001 (default login: admin/admin)
+1. Login to Grafana at http://localhost:3100 (default credentials from your .env file)
-2. Go to Configuration > Data Sources > Add data source
-3. Select Prometheus
-4. Set URL to http://prometheus:9090 (in Docker) or http://localhost:9091 (local dev)
-5. Click "Save & Test"
-6. Import dashboards from the `grafana/` directory or create new ones
+2. You should see the XDC Network dashboards already available
+3. Explore the "XDC Network Unified Dashboard" and "XDC Apothem Testnet Monitoring" dashboards

 ### Setting Up Alert Notifications